How Social Isolation Is Killing Us

 Re: (Score:2)

 Cultural sickness.
-(Score:3, Interesting)
+(Score:4, Insightful)

 Pretty much to be sociable you need a large group of people.